-- (2) Special Elections.
-For purposes of any special election for City Council, the term "election cycle" means the period commencing on the date a special election is called and ending on the day of the special election. - (3) Recall Elections.
-For purposes of any recall election, the term "election cycle" means the period commencing on either the date a committee is formed pursuant to the Political Reform Act in support of a recall election or the date the City Clerk approves a recall petition for circulation and gathering of signatures, whichever occurs earlier, and ending on the day the first of the following events occur: - (i) The time provided by law for the gathering of signatures on recall petitions expires without sufficient recall petition signatures having been filed with the City Clerk to require a recall election: - (ii) All committees formed in support of the recall have been terminated pursuant to the provisions of the Political Reform Act; or - (iii) The date the recall election is held. - (h) "Enforcement authority" shall mean the District Attorney of Santa Cruz County, except as such authority is vested in the California Fair Political Practices Commission by State law.
-Nothing in this chapter shall be construed as limiting the authority of any law enforcement agency, prosecuting attorney or other person to enforce the provisions of this chapter under any circumstances where such law enforcement agency, prosecuting attorney or other person has lawful authority to do so. - (i) "Indebted former candidate" means a person who was a candidate for a Council office at a City election and who has campaign debt remaining from such election after expiration of the election cycle for the Council office for which they were a candidate. - (j) "Individual" shall mean a human being, and shall not include a partnership, corporation, association, firm, business entity, committee, club, other organization, or a group of persons however organized. - (k) "Measure" shall mean a local proposition submitted to a popular vote at an election by initiative, referendum, or as an advisory measure. - (I) "Proceedings to qualify a recall petition for the ballot" shall mean the attempt by any person or persons to qualify a recall petition for submission of the same to a popular vote at any election, whether or not such recall is ultimately qualified for the ballot.
+- (2) General (Runoff) Elections.
+For purposes of any general (runoff) election for any County office, the term "election cycle" means the period commencing on the day after the primary election for that County office and ending on the day of the general (runoff) election. - (3) Special Elections.
+For purposes of any special election for any County office, the term "election cycle" means the period commencing on the date a special election is called by the Board of Supervisors and ending on the day of the special election. - (4) Recall Elections.
+For purposes of any recall election of any elective County officer, the term "election cycle" means the period commencing on either the date a committee is formed pursuant to the Political Reform Act in support of a recall election or the date the County Registrar of Voters approves a recall petition for circulation and gathering of signatures, whichever occurs earlier, and ending on the day the first of the following events occur: - (a) The time provided by law for the gathering of signature on recall petitions expires without sufficient recall petition signatures having been filed with the County Registrar of Voters to require a recall election; - (b) All committees formed in support of the recall have been terminated pursuant to the provisions of the Political Reform Act; or - (c) The date the recall election is held. - (H) "Enforcement authority" means the District Attorney, except as such authority is vested in the California Fair Political Practices Commission by State law.
+Nothing in this chapter shall be construed as limiting the authority of any law enforcement agency, prosecuting attorney or other person to enforce the provisions of this chapter under any circumstances where such law enforcement agency, prosecuting attorney or other person has lawful authority to do so. - (I) "Indebted former candidate" means a person, other than an elective County officer, who was a candidate for a County office at any County election and who has campaign debt remaining from such election after expiration of the election cycle for the County office for which they were a candidate. - (J) "Individual" means an individual person, and shall not include a partnership, corporation, association, firm, business entity, committee, club, other organization, or a group of persons however organized.

+- (K) "Measure" means a local proposition submitted to a popular vote at an election by initiative, referendum, or as an advisory measure. - (L) "Proceedings to qualify a recall petition for the ballot" means the attempt by any person or persons to qualify a recall petition for submission of the same to a popular vote at any election, whether or not such recall is ultimately qualified for the ballot.
+[Ord.
+5303 § 1, 2019; Ord.
+5045 § 1, 2009; Ord.
+4546 § 9, 1999; Ord.
+4493 § 1, 1998; Ord.
+4468 § 1, 1997; Ord.
+4045 § 2, 1990].